Art Inspiration To Beat Blue Monday - The Gloss Magazine

 One Place, 3 Moments, Paul Hughes

-This is part of a triptych from Paul’s ongoing Bastard Blue series.
-If you are in New York, he opens a new exhibition at the Irish Arts Center in Hell’s Kitchen, from February 1 to July 2025. www.paulhughes.ie
+This is part of a triptych from Paul’s ongoing Bastard Blue series that featured in an exhibition at the Irish Arts Center in Hell’s Kitchen, New York, last year. www.paulhughes.ie

 Blue to Grey, David O’Connor